 By then it was already too late.
 The Garganta closed just as the tips of Grimmjow's toes crossed the border between Hueco Mundo and nothingness, completely blocking out the heavy Spiritual pressure.
 At least now he didn't feel like the sky itself was weighing down on him anymore.

-Since neither of those options seemed very appealing to Grimmjow, he kept going, focusing on keeping the patch of energy below him solidified.
+Since neither of those options seemed very appealing to Grimmjow, he kept going, focusing on keeping the platform of Reishi underneath him solid.
 It was the only thing keeping him from falling into the abyss below, and simply maintaining it was a herculean task in his current condition.
-The battle had drained him of nearly all of his Reiyoku.
+The battle had drained him of nearly all of his Reiryoku.
 Trying to use any more would probably kill him.

 After a mere three meters, he collapsed again.
 He was never going to make it like this.
 With great effort, he pushed himself back up on his hands and knees just as he got an idea.
 Carefully, he attempted to make the thin board separating him from the bottomless, swirling black void move forward.
 To his delighted surprise, it actually worked.
 He allowed a weak smile to tug at his lips.
 He'd been due to have a good idea sooner or later.